Paid in Full (album): Background

 Eric B. and Rakim met in 1985 after Eric B. looked for a rapper to complement his turntable work at the New York City radio station WBLS.
 After Rakim responded to Eric B.'s search for "New York's top MC", Eric B.'s friend and roommate Marley Marl allowed him to use his home studio.
 The first track they recorded, "Eric B. Is President", was released as a single on the independent Zakia Records in 1986.
 After Def Jam Recordings founder Russell Simmons heard the single, the duo were signed to Island Records and began recording the album in Manhattan's Power Play Studios in early 1987.
 Rakim wrote his songs in approximately one hour while listening to the beat.
 He then recorded his vocals in the booth by reading his lyrics from a paper.
 In 2006, Rakim revealed, "When I hear my first album today I hear myself reading my rhymes but I'm my worst critic."
 The duo completed the album in one week.
 They have said that they worked in 48-hour shifts and recorded in single takes to complete the album within budget.
 In a 2008 interview with AllHipHop, Eric B. stated, "[T]o sit here and say we put together this calculated album to be a great album would be a lie.
 We were just doing records that felt good."

 The album's success led to a contract with Uni Records and MCA Records, where they released their second album, Follow the Leader (1988).
 Eric B. and Rakim are credited as officially producing Paid in Full.
 Although Marley Marl claimed to have produced two tracks ("My Melody" and "Eric B. Is President"), Eric B. has argued that Marley Marl was only an engineer.
-In 2003, Eric B. alleged the duo had not been fully paid for their work, and filed a lawsuit against the Island Def Jam Music Group, Lyor Cohen, and Russell Simmons.
+In 2003, Eric B. alleged the duo had not been paid in full for their work, and filed a lawsuit against the Island Def Jam Music Group, Lyor Cohen, and Russell Simmons.

 The album cover featured a photo of Eric B. and Rakim wearing custom-made Gucci "knock-ups" by Harlem tailor Dapper Dan.